No matter what anyone tells you, rejection hurts. How to deal with college rejection – first, take it easy on yourself!

 Failing to get into your “dream school” or other colleges you applied to, can be crushing but it’s important to remember: you have options.
 It’s not the end of the world, and acting now can still result in a great year ahead of you.
 Use this 7 step guide to help you deal with rejection letters in a healthy and productive way!

 It’s no fun getting turned down by anyone, including a college at which you have been picturing yourself.
 Take time to be sad, but remember:

-Many students will be denied admission to one of the colleges to which they applied.
+Many students will be denied admission to at least one of the colleges they applied to.
 This is especially true for students who applied to highly selective colleges.

 Last year, for example, Stanford University had the lowest acceptance rate in the country.
 95 percent of the students who applied to Stanford were not offered admission.
-Many of those students were academically qualified, but selective schools just do not have the room to accept all of the students who applied.
+Many of those students were more than qualified, but selective schools just don’t have the room to accept all of the students who applied.

 You did not get a rejection letter from a college because admissions officers didn’t like you.

 For some students, they may have not been offered admission because they were not academically ready to do well at the college.
 At highly selective colleges, only a small percentage of students are accepted while many of the students who apply are academically qualified.

 Colleges only have a certain number of seats available for incoming students and most colleges receive many more applications than available seats.
 This means that admissions committees must consider many other factors while trying to build their “well-rounded” class.

 What if you had the chance to improve your GPA?
 What if you had written your essay on another subject?

 These “what ifs” won’t change the admissions decisions, so why dwell on things you cannot change?
 You are who you are.
 Don’t change for anyone, including a college.
 Instead, be yourself, and you will find another college to attend.